torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 Introduction
 ************

-Welcome to User Mode Linux
+Welcome to User Mode GNU/Linux

-User Mode Linux is the first Open Source virtualization platform (first release date 1991) and second virtualization platform for an x86 PC.
+User Mode GNU/Linux is the first Open Source virtualization platform (first release date 1991) and second virtualization platform for an x86 PC.

 How is UML Different from a VM using Virtualization package X?